mailplane/mailplane.github.com/_posts/blog/2020-11-12-macos_big_sur.md

 Apple released macOS Big Sur (10.16) today.

 We tested [Mailplane 4.3](https://mailplaneapp.com/releases/mailplane4.html#4846) with MacOS Big Sur and made corrections to ensure compatibility.
-Unfortunately upcoming Apple Silicon based Macs aren't yet supported, but we're working on it.
 Read more [here](/help/apple_silicon_compatibility.html).

-Read a bit about the new features of macOS Big Sur [here](https://www.apple.com/osx).
+**Update 11/20/2020:** We learned today that Mailplane 4 runs well on M1-based Macs.
+We haven't been able to test it ourselves yet because we're still waiting for our MacMini, but we're optimistic.
+Stay tuned.